auth0/symfony/README.md

 - The profile data is not longer a `stdClass`, is an asociative array.
 - There are some BC issues related to the auth0-php changes.
 We recomment to read the [auth0-php README](https://github.com/auth0/Auth0-PHP).

+#### Auth0 integration

+This package has built in Auth0 integration (as you can check on the example) but is not mandatory.
+You can use this package to authenticate other JWT.

+The auth-php SDK is used to decode the JWT and if you are woking with Auth0 you can inject to your `UserProvider` to get the user profile (as you can check on the [example](https://github.com/auth0/jwt-auth-bundle/blob/master/example/src/AppBundle/Security/A0UserProvider.php)).

 ##Usage